CodeYourFuture/GitHomeworkFixErrors/homework.md

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+It saves your changes to the local repository.

 ## Question 18

 Where can I look to find help with Git?

 The Git Cheatsheet!
+Or the CYF slack channel :)